Events

 Our target audience are stakeholders located in Belgium who are planning to or interested in participating in Horizon Europe actions as beneficiary.

-Further detailed information will be shared soon, and
+Further detailed information and registration is available

 myOverview - sign up for personalised information